ednilsoncs/cordial-challenge/README.md

 Prebuilt pages for example usage and testing.

 - **examplePage**: Demonstrates usage of components and hooks together.
+- - done - Display data based on provided header and data arrays
+- - done - Implement sortable columns
+- - done - Implement flexible search functionality (global, column-specific, or both)
+- - done - Add pagination with configurable page size
+- - done - Add the ability to customize which columns are shown
+- - done - Ensure all features can be individually configurable
+- - done - Use the provided mock API for data fetching
+- - done - Implement Storybook to showcase different implementations and configurations of the table component

 ### Services

 - **ApiService**: A service that mocks data for testing and development purposes.
+- - done - Implement your own logic for sorting, searching, and pagination.
+- - done - For date handling, you may use a third-party library of your choice (e.g., date-fns, moment.js).

 ### Styles